BSoD may refer to either of the following:

-If the computer does not automatically reboot when encountering a blue screen error press and hold down Ctrl+Alt keys and then press the delete key multiple times to reboot the computer.
-If the computer does not respond to these keys then press and hold down the power button for a few seconds until the computer turns off.
-Once the computer is off you can turn the computer back on to restart the computer.
+If the computer does not automatically reboot when encountering a blue screen error, press and hold down the Ctrl and Alt keys, then press the Delete key multiple times to reboot the computer.
+If the computer does not respond to these keys, then press and hold down the power button for a few seconds until the computer turns off.
+Once the computer is off, you can press the power button again to restart the computer.

 Where can I find a Windows BSoD screen saver?